etohgame/kit/docs/client-objects/gradient-parts.md

 To improve performance, the color shifting of Gradient Parts will temporarily pause when the player is further than a set distance away from the `DistancePivot` part.

+All color-changing parts must either be named `GradientPart` or have a `GradientPart` tag.

 ## Use Cases

 Gradient Parts can be used for decoration.
 A few examples of these are pulsing parts and rainbow parts.
-Unlike `Beam` instances, which use a texture, the `Color` of Gradient Parts are uniform.
+Unlike `Beam`s, which can have multiple colors at once, the color of Gradient Parts is uniform across all parts.

 ## Configuration